Current Students

 Annie Harshbarger

 I am a PhD student in Marine Science & Conservation, and I am broadly interested in collective movement ecology, group decision-making, and other social processes that could impact cetaceans’ resilience to conservation threats.
-My dissertation research focuses on the leadership of collective movement in groups of short-finned pilot whales.
-I am combining several tools for marine mammal research – photo identification, digital acoustic tags, unoccupied aircraft systems (UAS, or drones), and remote biopsy sampling – to identify which individuals initiate group movements and what mechanism(s) they use to coordinate members of the group, allowing social groups to maintain cohesion over time.
+My dissertation research focuses on group coordination and decision-making during foraging dives in groups of short-finned and long-finned pilot whales.
+Using digital acoustic tags (DTAGs) and unoccupied aircraft systems (UAS, or drones), I will identify factors that influence movement decisions whales make at several points throughout a dive – including horizontal movement at the surface, individual paths during foraging, and reunification with group members during ascent – allowing social groups to maintain cohesion over time.

 Before starting my PhD, I completed my B.S. in Environmental Sciences and Biology at Duke.
 My undergraduate research focused on the behavioral response of wildlife to UAS, with the goal of developing species-specific best practices for the use of UAS as a tool for conservation research.
 I studied how feral horses respond to fixed-wing UAS flights with the Duke Marine Robotics and Remote Sensing Lab and how Hawaiian monk seals respond to hexacopter UAS flights with the NOAA Hawaiian Monk Seal Research Program.
 After completing my undergraduate studies, I collected sightings and behavior data on large cetaceans in the Gulf of Maine as a research assistant for Allied Whale.